WICG/manifest-incubations/translations-explainer.md

 *   `screenshots`
 *   `shortcuts`

 For complex fields such as `shortcuts` where only a subset of its fields can be translated (e.g. `name` but not `url`), only the fields to be translated should be redefined in `translations`.
-The ordering of the shortcuts will be used to match it’s translation.
-Therefore the number of shortcuts defined in the translations should match the number defined at the top level.
+The ordering of the shortcuts will be used to match its translation.
+Therefore the number of shortcuts defined in the translations would need to exactly match the number defined at the top level.
+A drawback of this approach is if the number of shortcuts do not exactly match (which could happen accidentally when a new shortcut is added), this could be treated as an error, breaking the shortcuts translations.

 ```